mir-group/nequip/README.md

 ### Training a network

-To train a network, all you need to is run train.py with a config file that describes your data set and network, for example:
+To train a network, all you need to is run `nequip-train` with a config file that describes your data set and network, for example:

 ```
-python scripts/train.py configs/example.yaml
+nequip-train configs/example.yaml
 ```

 ### References